 HIV Testing and Social Determinants Program

-This program specifically encourages studies to develop and test novel approaches to increase HIV testing and identification of HIV-infected individuals for active linkage to care, or high-risk HIV-uninfected individuals for active linkage to ongoing prevention services.
-This program also encourages research to understand social determinants (e.g., stigma) and to intervene on the socioecological factors that can facilitate or impede optimal access to and use of effective HIV prevention strategies (e.g., HIV testing and HIV Care Continuum).
+This program specifically encourages studies to develop and test novel approaches to increase HIV testing and identification of people living with HIV for active linkage to care, or high-incidence populations for active linkage to ongoing prevention services.
+This program also encourages research to understand social determinants (e.g., HIV-related intersectional stigma and discrimination) and to intervene on the socioecological factors that can facilitate or impede optimal access to and use of effective HIV prevention strategies (e.g., HIV testing and HIV Care Continuum).
 Socioecological factors of interest include, but are not limited to societal policies, structural and economic influences, environmental and community settings, sexual and social networks, and individual mental health functioning.
 Studies that investigate the optimal combination of interventions, including multi-level approaches to ensure the most effective uptake and effectiveness of HIV prevention and testing are encouraged as well.
 Research may be conducted in U.S. domestic settings or in international settings that have high HIV incidence or prevalence, with an emphasis on approaches likely to have broad impact.

 Areas of Emphasis